 Ecobricks are your simple solution for plastic.

-An Ecobrick is a plastic bottle packed tight with used, clean and dry plastic to create a building block that can be used over and over again.
-Ecobricks can also be packed with other non-biological ‘waste’ that, un-contained, are toxic to the environment (i.e. styrofoam, wires, small batteries, etc.).
-Ecobricks are used to make modular furniture, garden spaces, walls and even full scale buildings.
-Ecobricks are a collaboration powered technology that provides a zero-cost solution for individuals, households, schools and communities.
-Ecobricks are an exciting way that we can take action today to stop pollution and start envisioning a healthier way of living with the cycles of life.
+An Ecobrick is a plastic bottle packed to a set density with used, clean and dry plastic to achieve a building block that can be used over and over again.
+Ecobricks can also be packed with other non-biological un-recyclables that, uncontained, are toxic to the environment (i.e. styrofoam, wires, small batteries, etc.).
+Ecobricks are used to make modular furniture, garden spaces, walls and even full-scale buildings.
+Ecobricks are an exciting way that individuals, communities, and companies can start their immediate transition from plastic towards ever greener harmony with the Earth’s cycles.

 This site and our Ecobrick Guides have been crafted to help you get started ecobricking, to assist the training others to ecobrick, and to establish best practices for the making and application of ecobricks.
 Our goal is to empower you and your community with the know-how to make ecobricks and build with them.
 Our GEA resources are the result of years of research, experimentation and trial and error around the world through the Global Ecobrick Alliance.